We are now offering curbside pickup services. Pickup is available during our regular operating hours Monday through Saturday.

 Please note: This service is only available for Paul Memorial Library cardholders.
-If you don’t have a card and would like one, please call or email and we will assist you.
+If you don’t have a card and would like one, please call/email or stop by and we will assist you.
+(You’ll need to show a valid ID with proof of address to open an account).

 How it works